U.S. venture-backed IPOs fall in value, number

 Some 23 venture-backed companies raised $2.56 billion in the third quarter, down from 27 companies that raised $2.78 billion a year earlier, according to the report.

-Not included in the numbers: Chinese start-up Alibaba Group Holding Ltd, which raised $25 billion in September on the New York Stock Exchange but was not a start-up backed by traditional venture capitalists.
+Not included in the numbers: Chinese start-up Alibaba Group Holding Ltd (BABA.N), which raised $25 billion in September on the New York Stock Exchange but was not a start-up backed by traditional venture capitalists.

-The biggest IPO was Mobileye, an Israeli driver-assistance software company that raised $1 billion on NYSE in July.
+The biggest IPO was Mobileye (MBLY.N), an Israeli driver-assistance software company that raised $1 billion on NYSE in July.
 Most of the IPOs were held by life-sciences companies.
 The average amount raised was $111.4 million, up from $103 million a year earlier.

 Of venture-backed mergers and acquisitions, only 32 of 119 deals during the quarter reported deal size.
 The average deal size was $248.2 million, compared with $161.9 million a year earlier.